 Can I register on race day?

-NO. The last time to register is at the pasta party Saturday night, if there are spots left.
+NO. The last time to register is at the packet pick-up the night before, if there are spots left.

 Who times the race?